 Choose Metal Film Resistors when:

-- Low noise is crucial.
+- Low noise is critical (e.g., audio amplifiers, sensitive measurement equipment).

 -